Last man standing

 Another new purchase HHI made in 2021 (December) was of UK value retailer B&M (www.bmstores.co.uk).
 B&M is the UK’s leading discount retailer with approximately 700 stores in the UK and an increasing presence in France.
 David says its low-cost, limited assortment and direct sourcing business model leads to very competitive pricing within value retail, an already attractive market segment.
 With consumers’ disposable income likely to come under pressure this year from rising inflation, there could be an accelerated shift toward value retail, supporting higher profits, while the company’s strong cash-generative and robust balance sheet could result in further special dividend payments to shareholders.
 The manager notes that the company has performed well during previous recessions which he expects could happen again as the consumer comes under pressure this year.
 He adds that there is further growth potential for rolling out new stores, particularly in southern parts of the UK.

 HHI bought Scandinavian banking group Nordea (www.nordea.com) in September 2021.
 It is a leading bank in each of the four Nordic markets offering retail, business and wholesale banking along with asset and wealth management.
-The company operates in attractive markets, with strong loan growth and margins expected in Sweden and Norway and already pays an attractive dividend, with future growth supported by further management action on cost and an improvement in returns.
-According to Bloomberg, Nordea has a 12-month trailing dividend yield of 7.2%.
+The company operates in attractive markets, with strong loan growth and margins expected in Sweden and Norway.
+It already pays an attractive dividend, with future growth supported by further management action on cost and an improvement in returns.
+Nordea has a 12-month trailing dividend yield of 7.2%.

 Meanwhile, abrdn was looking less attractive due to its new strategy and accompanying execution risk, and so the company was removed from the portfolio in May 2021.
 David says that while the strategy includes very ambitious long-term targets in terms of revenue growth and the cost to income ratio, this would require a significant improvement in growth compared to what the company has achieved historically.
 Meanwhile, an increased focus on growing areas that are not considered the company’s core competencies adds to concerns.